abarnes6/presence-for-plex/README.md

 ### Setup

-1. Extract the downloaded archive
+1. Run the executable
-2. Run the executable
+2. Configure your Plex server connection settings
-3. Configure your Plex server connection settings
+3. Connect your Plex account in a browser when prompted
-4. The application will automatically connect to Discord
+4. The application will automatically connect to Plex/Discord

 ## Configuration